On this page:

 Additional documents required with the application

-- For the Certificate IV in Property Services (Real Estate) – the certificate and/or a letter of completion from the registered training provider.
-This documentation must state the name of the course, the 24 units completed and the completion date; or
+- For the Certificate IV in Real Estate Practice and the Diploma of Property (Agency Management) – the certificate and/or a letter of completion from the registered training provider.
+This documentation must state the name of the course, the units completed and the completion date; or

 - For all other courses completed – the certificate and/or a letter of the completion from the registered training provider that states the name of the course and the completion date.